wyaadarsh/Pratilipi-HackerEarth/README.md

 ### Setup

+**You can also use the docker file provided instead of creating virtual environment**

 Since the project is entirely written in Python, you can use a virtual environment to keep the dependencies same as the other fellow developers.
 A virtual environment can be created/used as follows: